Happy Merchant

-The Happy Merchant is a common name for an image that depicts an antisemitic caricature of a Jewish man.
-The Happy Merchant is common on imageboards such as 4chan where it is frequently used in a hateful or disparaging context.
+The Happy Merchant is a common name for an image depicting an antisemitic caricature of a Jewish man.
+The image appears commonly on websites such as 4chan, Reddit, Twitter and Instagram, where it is frequently used in antisemitic contexts.

 History

-The image was first created by a cartoonist called A. Wyatt Mann (a play on "A white man") a pseudonym of Nick Bougas.
+The image was first created by the American cartoonist "A. Wyatt Mann" (a word play on "A white man"), a pseudonym of Nick Bougas.
 The image was part of a cartoon that also included a racist caricature of a black man and used these images to say: "Let's face it!
 A world without Jews and Blacks would be like a world without rats and cockroaches."
 The cartoon was first released in print, but appeared online in February 2001.

-The stereotypical image of a Jew in the cartoon was cropped out, and began to spread on various internet communities, where users began to make variations of it.
+The stereotypical image of a Jew from the cartoon began to spread on various internet communities, where users began to make variations of it.

 The Happy Merchant meme endorses the idea that Jews secretly conspire to conquer the world.
-The meme has taken many forms on the internet and social media platforms, but all with a comedic undertone that expresses the opinions and beliefs of a certain audience.